 Police Squad!: So much so that the series would have surely collapsed under them if it had been on for longer.
 Dreben parks his car and knocks over some trash cans (one more each episode); Al, who's too tall to fit in the frame gives Drebin and the Chief some information and they remark on some oddity of his appearance; Drebin bribes Johnny the shoeshine guy for information, who then gets bribed by a B-list celebrity; the elevator stops at some odd places, and a multitude of CatchPhrases ("Cigarette?"
 "Yes, I know."
 "Well.")

-Not to mention the written and verbal reading of the title being completely different to each episode.
+The written and verbal reading of the title being completely different to each episode.

-And the literal freeze at the end of the episode.
+The literal freeze at the end of the episode.

-Or the villain of the week joining all the criminals caught in the previous episodes in jail.
+The villain of the week joining all the criminals caught in the previous episodes in jail.
 And each of them will be named.